querkmachine/beeps.website/src/blog/2023-02-01-writing-and-reconnection-january.md

 title: "Writing & Reconnection: January"
 date: 2023-02-01
 tags: [yearly theme]
+metadata:
+  description: What is a 'theme'?
+How are they better than new year's resolutions?
+My themes for this year are...
 ---

 I'm a pretty big fan of the concept of Themes, as devised on [the Cortex podcast](https://www.relay.fm/cortex) by Myke Hurley and CGP Grey.
 To tl;dr it: Rather than setting a New Year's resolution—which is often overly specific and easy to fail at as a result—you instead define an overarching theme for the coming year.